 Whatever you pick, there’s probably a texture pack out there somewhere that will fit your needs.
 Minecraft is awesome like that.

-What texture pack do you use?
+What texture pack does you use?
 Let us know in the comments.